de-nets/MoveToSignal/docs/Commands.md

     [Prepare] Prepare the import by extracting all conversations from telegramJson into separate files to review. (default) [Import] Imports the files from step [Prepare] into the Signal database.

+--whatsAppDb=
+    Path to the WhatsApp msgstore.db file

 --whatsAppExports=
-    Path to the WhatsApp export .txt files
+    [ImportWhatsAppDb] Path where the WhatsApp .txt file are written [ImportWhatsAppExports] Path to the WhatsApp export .txt files

+--whatsAppMode=
+    [Prepare] Prepare the import by extracting all conversations from msgstore.db into separate files to review. (default) [Import] Imports the files from step [Prepare] into the Signal database.
 ```